 Financial stress has also taken a toll on marriages nationwide.
-A 2017 study by Ramsey Solutions found that money is the number one issue married couples argue about: “41% of couples who have consumer debt say that they argue about money and it’s what they argue about the most.”(4)
+Ramsey Solutions did a study in 2017 that found that money is the number one issue married couples argue about: “41% of couples who have consumer debt say that they argue about money and it’s what they argue about the most.”5

-Listen, financial stress doesn’t have to take over your life—or your marriage.
-And we’re here to help.
+Listen guys, financial stress doesn’t have to take over your life—or your marriage.
+It’s time to change your money mindset.

 It’s time to leave behind that stress and start taking control of your money (and your health)!
 Here are some ways you can start getting your life in order today:

-We know it’s scary, but it’s time to open that junk drawer that you’ve been stashing all those old bills in.
-Believe us—just because the problem isn’t in plain sight doesn’t mean it’s not there.
-It may not seem like it now, but facing those bills head on is the most helpful thing you can do to start relieving your stress.
+I know it’s scary, but it’s time to open that junk drawer you’ve been stashing all those old bills in.
+Believe me—just because the problem isn’t in plain sight doesn’t mean it’s not there.
+And it may not seem like it now, but facing those bills head on is the most helpful thing you can do to start relieving your stress.

-Making a budget each month will help you determine if you’re spending more than you make and, if so, where you need to cut back.
-Most people feel like they’ve gotten a raise once they do a budget—and who doesn’t love finding money?
+Making a budget each month will help you determine if you’re spending more than you make and, if so, where you might need to cut back.
+I hear all the time that people feel like they’ve gotten a raise once they do a budget—and who doesn’t love finding money?

 Yup.
-We mean all of it.
-You already know how stressful it is to have to worry about paying your bills when you’re living paycheck to paycheck.
-Just imagine what it would be like if you didn’t have to keep giving your paycheck to student loans, credit cards, medical debt, and more.
-Seriously, just imagine!
-(We’ll wait.)
+I mean all of it.
+You already know how stressful it is to have to worry about paying your bills when you’re already living paycheck to paycheck.
+Just imagine what it would be like if you didn’t have to keep giving your paycheck to student loans, credit cards, medical debt, vacations and more.
+Seriously—just imagine!

 Baby steps aren’t just for babies.
-In fact, Dave Ramsey’s 7 Baby Steps are the best way to get you from broke and broken to building wealth and living freely.
+In fact, the 7 Baby Steps are the best way to get you from broke and broken to building wealth and giving.

-The Baby Steps cover everything from saving for emergencies, paying off debt, investing, saving for your child’s college fund, paying off your home, and building wealth so you can give generously.
+The Baby Steps cover everything from saving for emergencies, paying off debt, and investing to saving for your kid’s college fund, paying off your home, and building wealth so you can give generously.

 With each step, you’ll feel the stress and worry fall away as you journey toward financial contentment.